Introduction

 Producing an uberscript with all required code:

-$ bb uberscript glob-uberscript.clj -f glob.clj
+$ bb uberscript glob-uberscript.clj glob.clj

 To prove that we don’t need the classpath anymore: